Testing#

 .

-Coverage reports can be accessed through the htmlcov/index.html
+Coverage reports can be accessed using a browser through the htmlcov/index.html

 file.